For the complete documentation index, see llms.txt. This page is also available as Markdown.

 COMMENT

-From MariaDB 10.5.0, it is possible to add a comment of a maximum of 1024 bytes.
-If the comment length exceeds this length, a error/warning code 4144 is thrown.
+The maximum length of a comment is 1024 bytes.
+If the comment length exceeds this length, an error/warning code 4144 is thrown.
 The database comment is also added to the db.opt file, as well as to the information_schema.schemata table.

 Examples